 A healthy diet for all the family

 Well-planned plant-based diets can support healthy lifestyles at every age, from babies and children through to teenagers, adults and on into later years.
 Look in our nutrition and health section for tips on healthy vegan diets for all stages of life, and check out our full guide (written by a registered dietitian) to pregnancy, babies and children here.
 If you're looking into family planning options, did you know that latex condoms may contain the milk protein casein?
 Some also contain milk powder but you can feel safe knowing that our Trademarked condoms are vegan!

 The best start for your children

 Raising a vegan baby

 It may be that not all of your friends and family are familiar with the health benefits of a vegan diet.
 Rest assured that raising children on a healthy, well-planned, plant-based diet is strongly supported by human rights and equality laws, as well as by the British Dietetic Association.
 You’ll find that the criticisms will fade away when everyone sees how energetic and healthy your vegan children are.
-Check out tips on feeding your child healthy vegan food here.
+Check out tips on feeding your child healthy vegan food here, as well as this blog on handling difficult questions during vegan pregnancies.

 Explaining veganism to little ones